-The web-link to the CSR Polic εγ. http://ww http://www.kirloskarpumps.com/pdf/investor-information/policies/ , CSR%20policy%20-%20Ammended%20upto%20May%202017.pdf 2 Composition of CSR Committ ee r A. Chaukar - y C Kirloskar - Mr. Rajee v Kher - Mem Kirloskar - M ber 3 Average Net Pro fit of the com pany for ₹ 678.16 last 3 financial y 4 Prescribed CSP amount as in ite e (2% of ₹ 13.56 5 Details of CSF financial year: R spent dur ing the 2018-19 Total amount to be spent for t he year: ₹13.56 ₹ 13.56 Total Spent in th e year ₹ 14.55 Amount unspen t, if any Nil Manner in whic during the finance as below: ibution by the fied projects 1 2 3 4 5 6 7 8 S. No. CSR project or Activity identified Sector in which project is covered Projects or programs Amount outlay (Budget) Amount sper projects or p Sub - He rograms Cumulative expenditure upto to the Amount spent 2.
+The web-link to the CSR Polic εγ. http://ww w.kirloskarpu mps.com/pc df/invest or-informati on/policies/ , oolicy%20-%2 2 Composition of CSR Committ ee r A. Chaukar - y C Kirloskar - Mr. Rajee v Kher - Mem Kirloskar - M ber 3 Average Net Pro fit of the com pany for ₹ 678.16 last 3 financial y 4 Prescribed CSP amount as in ite e (2% of ₹ 13.56 ₹ 13.56 5 Details of CSF financial year: R spent dur ing the 2018-19 Total amount to be spent for t he year: ₹ 13.56 Total Spent in th e year ₹ 14.55 Amount unspen t, if any Nil Manner in whic during the finance as below: ibution by the fied projects 1 2 3 4 5 6 7 8 S. No. CSR project or Activity identified Sector in which project is covered Projects of or programs Amount outlay (Budget) Amount sper projects or p Sub - He rograms Cumulative expenditure upto to the Amount spent 2.
 Specify and distrie ct where or programs project or program wise 1.
 Direct expenditure on projects or program 2.
 Over- heads reporting period Direct or through Implementing agency 1 Education, Medical relief, Social upliftment by Education, social welfare All over Ind dia 5.00 5.00 - 5.00 Donation to Registered Social welfare relief, Social upliftment by helping socially and economically backward groups social welfare Registered Social welfare Trust through Implementing Agency 2 Education for Sustainable development in School and environment awareness Education Kirloskarvadi, Maharashtra 0.82 0.82 - 0.82 Implementing Agency 3 Development of Information Technology infrastructure at School in Kirloskarvadi Education Kirloskarvadi, Maharashtra 3.70 3.70 - 3.70 Implementing agency

-1 2 3 4 5 6 7 8 S. No. CSR project or Activity identified Sector in which project is covered Projects or programs Amount outlay (Budget) Amount sper projects or p Sub - He rograms Cumulative expenditure upto to the Amount spent 1.
+1 2 3 4 5 6 7 8 S. No. CSR project or Activity identified Sector in which project is covered Projects or programs Amount outlay (Budget) Amount spent on the projects or programs Sub - Heads Cumulative expenditure upto to the Amount spent 1.
 Local Area or Other 2.
 Specify the state and district where projects or programs were undertaken project or program wise 1.
 Direct expenditure on projects or program 2.
 Over- heads reporting period Direct or through Implementing agency 4.
 Community Development, women empowerment, Project Annapurna, for addressing malnutrition among children and rural upliftment projects Women empowerment, Rural development and social services All over India 4.05 4.05 - 4.05 Direct and through implementing agency 5.
-Donation to Grampanchyat Kundal and Ramanand Nagar Rural development programme Kirloskarvadi 0.97 0.97 - 0.97 Directly by the Company Total 14.55 14.55 - 14.55 6 ed to spend two perc Ill provide the reasor ee financial years or any 7. s that the implemen Corporate Social Res
+Donation to Grampanchyat Kundal and Ramanand Nagar Rural development programme Kirloskarvadi 0.97 0.97 - 0.97 Directly by the Company Total 14.55 14.55 - 14.55 6 In case the Company has failed to spend two percent of Average Net Profit of last three financial years or any part thereof the Company shall provide the reasons for not spending the amount.
+7. The committee hereby affirms that the implementation and monitoring of Corporate Social Responsibility Policy, is in compliance with Corporate Social Responsibility objectives and Policy of the Company.